How to Study One Week Before the GMAT

 Slow down, coast, and consolidate: One week before the GMAT is the time to taper off your studying so avoid taking full practice tests.
 If you'd like more test practice then go for the GMAT Focus as they're only 45 minutes and won't drain you.
+We've just released a set of quizzes that we use for the last week or two of studying: GMAT Quant Review Quizzes.
 Take a tour through your error log.
 Do some review sets covering a variety of content.
 Question Pack 1 is great for these mixed sets.
 Some of my students have done well creating a "formula sheet" with all of the Quant tips and tricks that they have learned during their GMAT preparation.
 You don't have to make one of these but if you have that sinking feeling that even after all of this studying that you don't know anything then the formula sheet can be a helpful reminder that all is well.
 Let's remember that your trajectory for this GMAT is pretty much set: you’re a ship coming into harbor.
 Light on the steering.
 Easy on the throttle.

 Some practical considerations for the last week of GMAT Studying: